torvalds/linux/Documentation/arch/x86/exception-tables.rst

 c017e7a5,c0199ff5 in the exception table of the kernel.

-So, what actually happens if a fault from kernel mode with no suitable vma occurs?
+So, what actually happens if a fault from kernel mode with anal suitable vma occurs?

 #. access to invalid address::